webplatform/docs/tutorials/canvas_notearsgame/index.md

    }
  }

-Go ahead and give it a whirl.

-You might notice that the player is able to be moved off of the screen.
-Let's clamp the player's position to keep them within the bounds.
-Additionally, the player seems kind of slow, so let's bump up the speed, too.
+When you test this snippet, you may notice that you can move player off the screen.
+Let's clamp the player's position to keep it within the bounds.
+We can also increase the speed of the player's movement on the screen.

  function update() {